MicrosoftDocs/OfficeDocs-SkypeForBusiness/Teams/define-project-scope.md

 ## Timeline

-As you scope your rollout journey, be sure to set a timeline for key milestones (for example, enabling Teams alongside Skype for Business for all users) in addition to the completion date.
+As you scope your upgrade journey, be sure to set a timeline for key milestones (for example, enabling Teams alongside Skype for Business for all users) in addition to the completion date.
 A defined timeline helps your project team drive toward a consistent end state and informs the right work-back schedule, helping to ensure that your project stays on track.
 Consider a timeline that’s not too accelerated (where tasks might be overlooked) or too distant (where momentum might be lost).
 The ideal timeline accounts for:

 - **Product readiness for compliance and user scenario requirements**: Refer to the [product roadmap](https://aka.ms/O365Roadmap) to gauge when Teams will be ready for your organization.
-- **Groups**: Determine whether you’ll be enabling Teams users by groups, which could affect the timeline of your overall rollout journey.
+- **Upgrade groups**: Determine whether you’ll be enabling Teams or upgrading users by upgrade groups, which could affect the timeline of your overall upgrade journey.
-- **Organizational factors such as change freeze, fiscal year end, deployment lifecycles**: Discuss and account for any internal processes that might influence your rollout timeline.
+- **Organizational factors such as change freeze, fiscal year end, deployment lifecycles**: Discuss and account for any internal processes that might influence your upgrade timeline.
 - **Other changes that are occurring at or around the same time**: Consider bundling changes or spacing them out to facilitate a positive user experience and minimize any impact on productivity.
 - **Resourcing**: Confirm resource allocation with your project stakeholders to ensure that the project team you’ve brought together has enough bandwidth to complete all necessary tasks.

+As a reference point, a sample timeline is provided for the pre-upgrade, upgrade, and post-upgrade phases of the [Upgrade Pro journey](https://aka.ms/UpgradePro), which we encourage you to adjust as needed to align with the specific needs of your organization.

 After you’ve completed the activities described above, you should have a solid foundation for your project.
 Continue with your [technical readiness](https://aka.ms/SkypeToTeams-TechnicalReadiness) and [organizational readiness](https://aka.ms/SkypeToTeams-UserReadiness) planning activities.

-> [!IMPORTANT]
-> Remember: Skype for Business Online will be retired on July 31, 2021.
+Remember: Skype for Business Online will be retired on July 31, 2021.
 After that time, the Skype for Business Online service will no longer be accessible or supported.
-To maximize benefit realization and ensure your organization has proper time to complete your rollout, we encourage you to begin your journey to Microsoft Teams today.
+To maximize benefit realization and ensure your organization has proper time to complete your upgrade, we encourage you to begin your journey to Microsoft Teams today.